H41L33/slate/README.md

 - All unsupported features are documented in the example page.

 ## Why Slate?

-`slate` was created since I found other SSGs (Static Site Generators) to be needlessly complicated for my usage.
-All I needed to do was take some Markdown, and create HTML with correct classes, divs, etc, based on a template and a CSS file.
+`slate` was created because many other SSGs were needlessly complicated for simple use cases.
+The goal was a tiny tool that converts Markdown into accessible HTML using a template and minimal configuration.

-Because of that, `slate` is not as feature-full as other SSGs, but it is stupid-simple to get started with, and far easier to customise.
+Because of that, `slate` is not as feature-full as other SSGs, but it is very simple to get started with and easier to customize.

-My personal website [link](https://about.haileywelsh.me) is created with `slate`.
-You can view the GitHub repo of that website to get an idea of how to extend `slate`.
+My personal website, [Hailey's site](https://about.haileywelsh.me), is built with `slate`.
+You can view that repository for examples of how to extend `slate`.

 `slate` is designed to be used with a monolithic CSS file, and maps Markdown elements to defined CSS classes.

-Feel free to fork, modify, etc.
+Feel free to fork and modify.

-# License
+## License

 [LGPL v3](https://www.gnu.org/licenses/lgpl-3.0.html#license-text)